 Germany's national train company, Deutsche Bahn, provides regular services between Berlin and Salzburg in Austria.
 Trains depart from Berlin Hauptbahnhof roughly every hour between the hours of 4 a.m. and 4 p.m. on weekdays and Saturdays and from around 7 a.m. on Sundays.
 There are also several overnight trains which depart later in the evening.
 The journey involves at least 1 change at Munich Hauptbahnhof and takes between 8 and 9 hours, or 12 to 14 hours for overnight services.
 Passengers arrive at Salzburg Hauptbahnhof, which is conveniently located in the city centre.

-Travel by train between Berlin, Germany and Salzburg, Austria is: Restricted.
+Travel by train between Berlin, Germany and Salzburg, Austria is: Fully open.

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 29/11/2021.
-Remember to check the latest COVID-19 travel safety regulations for your train between Berlin and Salzburg closer to your date of departure here.
+The above information was last checked on 16/05/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train from Berlin to Salzburg closer to your date of departure here.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-There are a few train stations in Berlin to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-In Salzburg you have a few train station options to choose from for your arrival including Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.
+When departing from Berlin, you have various train station options to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When arriving in Salzburg, you can end your trip in train stations like Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.